 The Computer Network Technology (CNT) prepares students to operate sophisticated, state-of-the-art computer equipment.
 Students are also given in-depth instruction in JCL, telecommunications networks, and operating systems concepts.
 The program prepares students for positions such as network administrator, network support technician, and network engineer.

 The Liberal Arts Program (LIB) provides students with a well-rounded background in the sciences, humanities, mathematics, and languages.
 It allows students to enter senior colleges of their choice after successful completion of the associate degree requirements.
 This program provides a variety of courses in many different areas - offering students an opportunity to decide eventually upon a major area or specialization.
 Students who choose the general Liberal Arts Program are usually interested in preparing for careers in teaching, law, medicine, the humanities, the social sciences, counseling, journalism, or other broad areas.
+The LIberal Arts program is offered both with a Saturdays plus online schedule or a regular classroom-only schedule.

 The Nursing Department (NUR) offers a program leading to the Associate in Applied Science (A.A.S.) degree.
 Students are then eligible to take the New York State Licensure Examination for Registered Nursing (RN).
 Students may matriculate in a day or part-time evening/weekend sequence.